-(b) if the appointee is untenured and in the second year of service, notice shall be given at least six months prior to termination or reduction in status; (c) if the appointee is tenured or is untenured but in the third or subsequent year of service, notice shall be given at least 12 months prior to termination or reduction in status.
+(b) if the appointee is untenured and in the second (2nd) year of service, notice will be given at least six (6) months prior to termination or reduction in status; (c) if the appointee is tenured or is untenured but in the third (3rd) or subsequent year of service, notice will be given at least twelve (12) months prior to termination or reduction in status.

-The notice must include the following: (a) the effective date of termination; (b) a statement of the reasons for the declaration of financial exigency; (c) the basis, the procedures, and the criteria used for termination; (d) opportunities for appeal, including access to appropriate documentation, and the appealable issues as set forth in Policy 406.4.4(5) below; and (e) the reinstatement rights.
+The notice must include the following: (a) the effective date of termination; (b) a statement of the reasons for the declaration of financial exigency; (c) the basis, the procedures, and the criteria used for termination; (d) opportunities for appeal, including access to appropriate documentation, and the appealable issues as set forth in Policy 406.4.45, Appeal and hearing below; and (e) the reinstatement rights.

-Appeal and hearing.
+2.5.5.5 Appeal and hearing.

-A faculty member may appeal a termination only for: (a) violation of his/her academic freedom, legal, statutory, or constitutional rights; (b) failure to comply with this policy, the Board of Regents policy, or with the plan for personnel reduction approved by the Board of Regents; or (c) arbitrary or capricious action.
-Within 30 days of receiving a notice from the president for termination or reduction in status, a faculty member who intends to appeal must notify, in writing, the president and the Academic Freedom and Tenure Committee of the intent to appeal.
-The formal appeal, with supporting documentation, must be filed with the Academic Freedom and Tenure Committee within 45 days of receipt of notice from the president.
-A hearing will then be conducted in a timely manner by the Academic Freedom and Tenure Committee, in accordance with procedures in Policy 407.
+A faculty member may appeal a termination only for: (a) violation of their academic freedom, legal, statutory, or constitutional rights; (b) failure to comply with this policy, the Utah Board of Higher Education policy, or with the plan for personnel reduction approved by the Utah Board of Higher Education; or (c) arbitrary or capricious action.
+Within thirty (30) days of receiving a notice from the president for termination or reduction in status, a faculty member who intends to appeal must notify, in writing, the president and the Academic Freedom and Tenure Committee of the intent to appeal.
+The formal appeal, with supporting documentation, must be filed with the Academic Freedom and Tenure Committee within forty-five (45) days of receipt of notice from the president.
+A hearing will then be conducted in a timely manner by the Academic Freedom and Tenure Committee, in accordance with procedures in Policy 407, Academic Due Process: Sanctions and Hearing Procedures.

-Relocation.
+2.5.5.6 Relocation.

-During the grace period of three years, and with the assistance of the appropriate administrators (e.g., academic deans, department heads, vice president for extension and agriculture, and, where appropriate, the chancellor or regional campus deans), and with the consent of the receiving unit, every reasonable and good faith effort will be made to enable the affected faculty members who wish to do so to obtain suitable positions elsewhere in the university if qualified.
+During the grace period of three (3) years, and with the assistance of the appropriate administrators (e.g., deans, department heads, vice president for extension , and with the consent of the receiving unit, every reasonable and good faith effort will be made to enable the affected faculty members who wish to do so to obtain suitable positions elsewhere in the university if qualified.

-406.5 REINSTATEMENT RIGHTS
+REINSTATEMENT RIGHTS